Vscaran29/FINE3300/README.md

 -By the end of the amortization period the principal balance on the mortgage will be equal to 0 -User inputs must follow the specified formats outlined in the inputs section.
 User inputs are not validated to check for errors or erroneous inputs.

 Using the 3 inputs, the function will return to users the different options they have, and the payment amounts for different mortgage payment structures.
-Note that all the widely available mortgage options are quoted as outputs for the function

 The different payment options include the following payment schedules: